 There are four types of alimony in Florida.
-They are permanent alimony, durational alimony, rehabilitative alimony and bridge-the-gap, alimony.
+They are temporary alimony, bridge-the-gap alimony, rehabilitative alimony and durational alimony.
 Trial courts may award one or any combination of these four types of alimony.

-The purpose of bridge-the-gap alimony, is to provide funds to assist a person in making the transition from being married to being single.
-Its purpose is to provide funds for identifiable, legitimate short-term needs.
+The purpose of bridge-the-gap alimony, is to provide funds to assist people in making the transition from being married to being single.
+It is intended to provide funds for identifiable, legitimate short-term needs.

 The purpose of rehabilitative alimony is to provide assistance to parties in becoming self-supporting through education and job training.

-The Florida Court of Appeals in Ogle v.
-Ogle went on to point out that in deciding whether to award alimony, trial courts are required to first make a finding that one of the parties has a need for alimony and that the other party has the ability to pay alimony.
-Once the trial court determines that one party has the ability to pay alimony and the other party has a need for alimony, the trial court must consider ten statutory factors in deciding whether alimony is appropriate and which type of alimony is most appropriate.
-Two of these ten statutory factors are the parties’ sources of income and their overall financial resources.
+In the case of Ogle v.
+Ogle, the Florida Court of Appeals went on to point out that in deciding whether to award alimony, trial courts are required to first make a finding that one of the parties has a need for alimony and that the other party has the ability to pay alimony.
+Once the trial court determines that one party has the ability to pay alimony and the other party has a need for alimony, the trial court must consider eight statutory factors in deciding whether alimony is appropriate and which type of alimony is most appropriate.
+Two of these eight statutory factors are the parties’ sources of income and their overall financial resources.

 A party’s gross income is irrelevant in determining a party’s ability to pay alimony.
 In determining whether a party has the ability to pay alimony, the court must look at that portion of the spouse’s income that is available to make alimony payments.
 Net income, after expenses, is determinative.
 In addition to a payor’s net income, a payor’s net worth is also indicative of a party’s ability to pay alimony.